hpiwowar/citation11k/analysis/stats_knit_.md

 ### Data availability is associated with citation boost

 Without accounting for any confounding factors, the distribution of citations was similar for papers with and without archived data.
 However, we hasten to mention several strong confounding factors.
 For example, the number of citations a paper has received is of course strongly correlated to the date it was published: older papers have had more time to accumulate citations.
 Furthermore, the probability of data archiving is also correlated with the age of an article -- more recent articles are more likely to archive data <!--rinline citep(biblio["piwowar2011who-sha"])-->.
-Accounting for publication date, the distribution of citations for papers with available data is right-shifted relative to the distribution for those without.
+Accounting for publication date, the distribution of citations for papers with available data is right-shifted relative to the distribution for those without, as seen in Figure 1.

 <!--begin.rcode figure1, echo=FALSE